The Pleasure-Purpose Matrix

 I don’t have a scientific reason for these axes.

-The Data: 300 people plot their life, from “Cleaning up dog vomit” to “Reading before bed.”
+The Survey: 300 people plot their life, from “Cleaning up dog vomit” to “Reading before bed.”

 In the survey, 300 U.S. shoppers aged 18-65 randomly plotted 11 behaviors from a list of 22.

-"Meetings that could have been an email" ranked among the most disliked and unfulfilling activities, comparable to "cleaning up dog vomit.”
+"Meetings that could have been an email" ranked among the most disliked and unfulfilling activities, alongside "cleaning up dog vomit.”

 “Learning” was among the most liked and fulfilling activity, on par with “Having sex with someone I love.”